arstevens/BluetoothLogin/README.md

 _Because your just that lazy!_

 ##What it is
-BluetoothLoging is a tool that allows you to log into the JarvisLabAssistant Alexa skill with just your phone and a bluetooth connection.
+BluetoothLogin is a tool that allows you to log into the JarvisLabAssistant Alexa skill with just your phone and a bluetooth connection.
 This can be ported to work with other programs.
 All you need to do is change the action function

 ##How it works